katarighe/microverse-capstone-project-1/README.md

 <!-- SUPPORT -->
 ## ⭐️ Show your support <a name="support"></a>

-Give a ⭐️ if you like this project!
+Give a star⭐️ or a thumbs up 👍 if you like this project!
 You can visit my GitHub profile for more of my projects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>